phly/keep-a-changelog/README.md

 - `version:list`: List all changelog versions currently in the file.
 - `version:remove`: Remove the given changelog version and its entries.
 - `version:show`: Show the given changelog version and its entries.
+- `version:tag`: Create a new tag, using the relevant changelog entry.
+Creates signed tags.

 For a list of required parameters and all options for a command, run: